DaanveerH/cs131-ostrta/README.md

     OS name: "mac os x", version: "10.8.5", arch: "x86_64", family: "mac"

+You may want to run a clean install of mvn before proceeding further.
+Do so by running the command:
+    ```mvn clean install```

 ### How to ping the server
 To ping the server with "Hello World" you should run the following command in your terminal.